 Both cluster tier/CPU power and storage amount can be auto-scaled.
 This gives you automated and reactive vertical scaling both up and down, without having to worry about setting up new servers, transferring data, or even downtime in between.
 If necessary, the cluster can also be paused, effectively scaling the whole cluster to 0 except for storage.

-In this article, we reviewed different types of scaling as well as how to implement each of these in MongoDB Atlas.
-For more information about MongoDB and case studies, check out MongoDB at Scale.
+In this article, we reviewed different types of database scaling as well as how to implement each of these in MongoDB Atlas.
+You can try these different scaling options in your free MongoDB Atlas account.